 • Developing the ETP training proposal which includes; request for eligibility, negotiation of funding amounts, submission of agreements, arranging and attending all site visits, development and submission of all required documentation, addressing any agreement revisions with ETP staff, and attendance of Panel review meeting, if necessary.

 • Provide contract administration support as required by the ETP agreement including; set-up, maintenance, and review of all daily training forms, employer data set-up within ETP software, reporting of all training activities and roster modifications, and all accounting functions.

 • Provide a dedicated Account Manager who will maintain constant contact with the ETP staff to ensure compliance as well as provide information and any project support as requested by the employer.

-• Additionally RIG provides audit services at no cost to the employer.
+• Additionally ROMO provides audit services at no cost to the employer.

 For more information please contact us today.